By Andreas Voniatis

 Research on transparency reports supports this view, showing that trust grows when reporting is usable rather than merely available.
 Standardized metrics, clear breakdowns, and machine-readable data help agencies show real accountability.
 In other words, transparency only builds trust when it’s delivered clearly enough for clients to understand and apply.

-How Would You Describe The Onboarding Experience With Your Generative Engine Optimization Agency?
+How Would Businesses Describe The Onboarding Experience With Their Generative Engine Optimization Agency?

 64% of business leaders say they feel neutral about whether their onboarding experience with a GEO agency was smooth and structured